 (c) Within 12 months of petition form delivery, petitions shall be initially filed with sufficient gross entries.
 Petitions not initially filed 3 months or more before elections may be filed for the next election.
 Signers of petitions later notarized or verified shall be presumed district registered electors making valid entries until disproved in protests by clear and convincing evidence.
-Technical defects, minor variations, and minor omissions shall be very broadly construed to aid petitions.
+Technical defects and minor variations and omissions shall be very broadly construed to aid petitions.
 Listing mailing addresses shown on registration records shall be valid.
 All protests shall be filed within 10 days of petition filings and not amended.
 Hearings shall be public, limited to reasons itemized in protests, and decided within 10 days of protest filings, using state judicial rules of evidence and procedure.
 Results of random sampling or machine reading of entries shall be excluded.
 Each protested entry shall be examined separately at the hearing.
 If districts do not review equally all petitions before elections, no district review results shall be used to invalidate any such petition.
 Petitioners shall have 10 days after all validation procedures and appeals to refile with corrections and added petition entries made at any time, to which all procedures and appeals shall also apply.
 Third filings are barred.
 When initially filed, petitions with sufficient gross entries shall receive ballot numbers and ballot placement, which remain through all procedures and appeals.

 (d) All state and local petitions on any subject shall be Article X, section 20 (3) ballot issues at any November election.
 Petition agents may file up to 1,000 words for ballot information booklets and election notices sent to all active registered elector addresses.
 The length of such filings shall be the maximum for summaries of comments filed by opponents.
 For petitions, those booklets and notices shall be limited to such written comments filed by 45 days before elections and other information required by Article X, section 20 (3)(b).
 Article V, section 1 (7.5)(a)(II) and the last sentence of Article X, section 20 (3)(b)(v) shall not apply to petitions.
-Except for court cases, or petition or election procedures and materials required by law, no district or district employee shall aid spending district resources, or using any district procedure, equipment, or employee time, to comment on pending petitions after ballot titles are set, or to defend accused violators or reimburse fines.
-Each district and each other violator shall separately pay the state general fund at once, per event and without offset, the greater of \$3,000 or three times such illegally-spent district resources.
+Except for court cases, or petition or election procedures and materials required by law, no public resources shall be spent to comment on pending petitions after ballot titles are set, and no district shall prepare or use another summary or otherwise comment on such petitions.
+No public resources shall be spent to defend accused violators or reimburse fines.
+Each district and each other violator shall separately pay the state general fund at once, without offset, the greater of \$2,000 or three times all such illegally-spent public resources.
 Unless otherwise stated in their texts or unless their texts be unlawful, future voter-approved initiatives shall be in effect until changed by voters.
 This section may be amended, superseded, or repealed by voter-approved petitions only.
 Except for state statutes subject to possible referendum petitions and enacted by March 1, 2005, all future state and local petition laws, rules, and regulations shall be Article X, section 20 (3) ballot issues at any November election.